dkundel/coderdojo-node-tutorial/node-session-1.md

 In this tutorial we will mainly focus on Windows as an Operating System but all things will be able to run on Mac OS or any Linux just as well.

 Programmers use the command prompt for a lot of tasks in their daily life.
 It allows you to get a lot of tasks done very efficiently.
 Every operating system has some sort of command prompt or also called 'shell'.
 There are a variety of them.
 Windows comes with two built-in command prompts.
 Additionally we got another one called **Git Bash** when we installed Git.
 For the next sessions we will use this prompt to run all the commands.
-Once you open the application you will see a black window.
+Once you open the application you will see a black window like the one in the pictue below.

 ![](images/commandprompt.png)

 In here we can execute now a variety of commands but first let's understand what this is actually showing.
 We can see four different sections if we differentiate by color.

 The green colored part is your username and machine name.
-We will ignore the purple part for now as it isn't interesting for what we will do.
+We will ignore the purple part for now, it isn't interesting for what we will do.
 The yellow text that is in the beginning only a `~` shows the current directory/folder we are operating in.
-The `~` is a shorthand notation for your home directory which will be typically in `C:/Users/<username>`.
+The `~` is a shorthand notation for your home directory which will be typically in Windows something like  `C:/Users/myname`.

-The last thing is the second line that starts with a `$`.
+The last thing is the line that starts with a `$`.
 This is the part where you can write your commands.
 There are a variety of commands built-in.
 We will use a couple of them to do some basic things.

 The first thing we want to do is creating a folder called `dojo`.
 For that we will use the `mkdir` command. `mkdir` stands for *Make directory* and creates the folder that you will write as the second word.
 Therefore your first line should look like this: